Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 When you start calling a list in a calling session, and the contact doesn’t answer the phone, you move this contact into the “not contacted” folder.

 After clicking on “next contact” (the next contact to call), the contact is added to the folder automatically.
-You can do this on the fly and don’t have to stop your dialing session.

-Later on, you can select this folder in your next dial session and try again to reach them.
+Later, you can select this folder in your next dial session and try again to reach them.

 You can organize the Vulcan 7 dialer as you see fit for your business.